QilongZhang/srswiki/v2_EN_Security.md

 The config for security of vhost:

 ```
-# the security to allow or deny clients.
-vhost security.srs.com {
     # security for host to allow or deny clients.
     # @see https://github.com/winlinvip/simple-rtmp-server/issues/211
     security {